Mouse over the images below to see their captions.

 In 2016, The Pozos Art Project is moving toward completion of its first major project in Houston, In the Eyes of Our Children: Houston, An American City.
 This exciting project began in the spring of 2011, when Houston Grand Opera invited The Pozos Art Project and the Center for Education at Rice University to join in an intercontinental art project called “Home + Place.”
 The two-part goal of HGO’s proposed project was to teach photography to a diverse range of school-age children in Houston, then assist them in photographing their “Home + Place” in the city.
 Utilizing the existing school contacts of Rice’s Center for Education and drawing on the Pozos Art Project’s experience in teaching photography to young children, the project proved to be a resounding success, culminating in an exhibition of photographs by thirty-four children from four Houston schools at the Museum of Fine Arts, Houston (MFAH).

 Since the MFAH show in 2011, the Pozos Art project has continued to work with Houston area schools, funding the ongoing project and offering photography workshops to children in six elementary and middle schools, while expanding photo-documentation of the greater Houston area, through the eyes of its children.

-Through the spring and summer of 2016, The Pozos Art Project will continue to work with Houston school children, enabling them to complete their extensive photography of the city.
-A major exhibition of the best of the children’s photographs from the project is planned to open at Rice in March of 2017, accompanied by a 240-page, 4-color book of their pictures.
-This will include work from our 2016 Summer Workshops.
-See below for more the art & photography workshops.
+A major exhibition of the best of the children’s photographs from the project is planned to open at Rice University in March of 2017, accompanied by a 240-page, 4-color book of their pictures.
+This will include work from our recent 2016 Summer Workshops.

 For additional information or to offer support for the project, please contact Geoff Winningham via email: firstname.lastname@example.org or phone: (832) 721-6958.